-The Authority will regularly review and monitor the Debt per Enplanement target using available sources of data, including the rating agencies' median reports and a selected peer group of airports.
+The target will be established with reference to available sources of data, including the rating agencies' median reports and a selected peer group of airports.
 Due to the different ways that airports finance their capital facilities, this measure is only one indicator of debt affordability.